xu/openapi/source/index.html.md

 Field               | Data Type | Description
 ---------           | --------- | -----------
 id                  | integer   | order id
-symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc account-id          | string    | The account id which this order belongs to amount              | string    | The amount of base currency in this order
+client-order-id | string | Client order id ("client-order-id" (if specified) can be returned from all open orders.	"client-order-id"  (if specified) can be returned only from closed orders (state <> canceled) created within 7 days.	"client-order-id"  (if specified) can be returned only from closed orders (state = canceled) created within 24 hours.) symbol              | string    | The trading symbol to trade, e.g. btcusdt, bccbtc account-id          | string    | The account id which this order belongs to amount              | string    | The amount of base currency in this order